 4. Less administrative waste, better care, more accountability.
 The total cost would be $45 billion less than what we now spend, because we wouldn’t be paying for huge insurance company administrative costs and profits or for the costly time and paperwork health care providers spend for dealing with insurance companies.
 Health coverage would be accountable to the people of New York, not to insurance company stockholders.

 5. Job-friendly.
 Health care costs are a significant and unpredictable problem for business.
 These costs as a share of payroll have increased 50% in a decade, with small group rates increasing almost 7% on average in 2014, and New York businesses spend over $2 billion annually just to administer health benefits.
 The New York Health Act simplifies and reduces costs for employers – large and small – by taking them out of the business of buying health coverage.
 That would make New York dramatically more job- friendly, especially for small businesses, start-ups, low-margin businesses, local governments and taxpayers, and non-profits.

 6. The most affordable way.
-Any plan that keeps insurance companies in the picture means wasting close to $50 billion a year.
+Any plan that keeps insurance companies in the picture means wasting close to billions of dollars each year.
 The cost of eliminating financial barriers to health care and providing universal coverage would be more than offset by savings on administration and through negotiated pricing for pharmaceuticals and other services.

 * * * * *

-The “New York Health Act” is sponsored in the Assembly by Health Committee chair Richard N. Gottfried (A.5062) and in the Senate by Bill Perkins (S.3525).
-For the full text of the bill, see below or go to http://public.leginfo.state.ny.us and type: a5062.
-For more information, e-mail: GottfriedR@assembly.state.ny.us.
+The “New York Health Act” is sponsored in the Assembly by Health Committee chair Richard N. Gottfried (A.4738) and in the Senate by State Senator Gustavo Rivera (S.4840).
+For the full text of the bill, click here.
+For more information, e-mail: GottfriedR@assembly.state.ny.us or email@example.com.